mouseless/brand/README.md

 If existing exported files does not suit your need, you can use [brandkit.fig](./brandkit.fig) file to export a new one.

+> [!NOTE]
+>
-> ℹ️  Logo is pixel compliant, so you can use a perfect logo even if you have 5
+> Logo is pixel compliant, so you can use a perfect logo even if you have 5
 > pixels of height.
 On the other hand full logo may feel long, so you may use a
 > 5x5 mark form or a 17x5 short form.